Sinking of the Niš: Disaster

 The day was sunny and warm.
 After noon, the clouds began to amass over the Zemun area, but neither the crew nor the clerks at the port authority were worried about it.
 When leaving the dock, the ship scratched a bit on it.
 Soon, an unusual weather phenomenon began to develop.
-All of the sudden, there was a severe fall of the temperature, the fog engulfed the rivers and the shower started while the winds began blowing up to 130 km/h.
+All of a sudden, there was a severe fall of the temperature, the fog engulfed the rivers and the shower started while the winds began blowing up to 130 km/h.
 The passengers who were on the deck, cramped belowdecks to protect themselves from the storm.
 The thunders were so loud that it appeared as bomb detonations.

 Captain Nobilo ordered Jovan Gvozdić, the helmsman, to take the ferry closer to the bank, but it was too late for maneuvering.
 A massive wave slammed to door of the passenger compartment, opening them.
 At 13:12, the side blow of the hurricane-strong wind tipped the ship on its side.
 Passengers ran to the opposite side, but they began to slide and fall down in an effort to climb the benches or exit through the ventilation holes.
 The water poured inside and those who were belowdecks remained trapped.
 The crew members, including captain Nobilo and engine operator Dušan Jovanović, began smashing the windows and breaking the hull plates in order to make holes for escaping the entombing ship.
 They broke the doors of the compartments, dragging passengers out.
 They were also breaking and cracking wooden beams and planks from the ship's interior, throwing them into the water so that survivors would have something to hang on to.
 The passengers were overwhelmed by the panic.

 The fog was so heavy, that the ship was barely visible from the bank, even though it wasn't far away from it.
 Siren from the ship was heard at one moment with speedy but irregular sound, signaling for help, but it soon stopped.
 At 13:15, after only 3 minutes since the storm hit it and 8 minutes since it sailed out, the ferry completely sank to the bottom of the riverbed, 14 m deep.
 It sank on the location between the Nebojša Tower and the Great War Island.
 According to the eyewitnesses, the "desperate screams" were heard coming from the river.

 Those who managed to escape to the surface of the water, were battered by the storm.
 The hail began to fall with the hailstones the size of a chicken egg.
 It literally smashed heads of the survivors, who would turn unconscious and then taken away and drowned by the strong waves.
 Survivors stated that people would scream and just disappear below the water after being hit.
 The others ended up being severely bruised.
 Almost at instant, just like it started, the storm stopped and the sun appeared.